raja-appuswamy/accel-align-release/README.md

    -w use WFA for extension.
 It's using KSW by default.
    -p the maximum distance allowed between the paired-end reads [1000].
    Note: maximum read length and read name length supported are 512.
+   -s Take into account softclipping.
+No softclipping by default.
 ```

 ### Pair-end alignment ###